 Students in the Buddhist Studies concentration affiliate with the Institute of Buddhist Studies which serves as the student’s home school.

-The largest partnership of seminaries and graduate schools in the United States, the GTU is dedicated to educating students for teaching, research, ministry, and service through a range of academic programs in theology and religious studies and is accredited by both the Western Association of Schools and Colleges and the Association of Theological School.
+The largest partnership of seminaries and graduate schools in the United States, the GTU is dedicated to educating students for teaching, research, ministry, and service through a range of academic programs in theology and religious studies and is accredited by both the Western Association of Schools and Colleges and the Association of Theological Schools.